Post updated with links to include cleaning items you can still get in stock on Amazon on April 7, 2020.

 5. Sanitize your cutting boards.

-Nothing freaks me out more than raw chicken on a cutting board.
+Nothing freaks me out more than raw chicken on a cutting board, especially if you have a wood cutting board like my favorite one I like to use.
 To clean and sanitize: Mix 2 tbsp of Clorox® Regular-Bleach per gallon of water.
 Pour solution over pre-washed cutting board and let stand for 2 minutes.
 Rinse with 2 tsp of this product per gallon of water.
 Do not rinse or soak overnight.

 6. Clean your kitchen.